a-j-hwang/fall22AITFinalProject/README.md

 Aesthetic table is essentially collages of images that is visually pleasing to a viewer.
 One can make it in according to their mood, status, or even as a tribute to other people.

-This app allows user to generate 9-grid collage images by
-* auto generation through Unsplash API
+This app allows user to generate 9-grid collage images by auto generation through Unsplash API
-* manually uploading images

 and store it in gallery format.

-Users can register and login.
-Once they're logged in, they can create or view their Aesthetic tables.
-When generating tables, they can either random-generate, or manually upload images per each spaces in the collage table.

 ## Data Model